-The real challenge to reduce crime associated with marijuana is federal legalization and more aggressive law enforcement to eliminate the black market, which flourishes in part because of high taxes on legalized marijuana products.
+The real challenge to reduce crime associated with marijuana is federal legalization and more aggressive law enforcement to eliminate the black market.

 Marijuana advocates like to say that legalization generally means a decrease in crime wherever it is legalized.
 But that assertion is difficult to prove.